photos: L A Wood 2012-2013

-comedy, lectures, workshops, auditions, classes, seminars, photo and video shoots, readings,
+EBMC's Performance / Meeting Space is available for screenings, solo, small performances, theatre, comedy, lectures, workshops, auditions, classes, seminars, photo and video shoots, readings, recitals, parties and musical events.

-Located in Berkeleys Downtownn Arts District at 1939 Addison Street.
+Located in Berkeleys Downtown Arts District at 1939 Addison Street.
+1 block from Downtown Berkeley Bart

 Contact for availability & terms: 510.843.3699 - maketv@aol.com.